SIMR-seminars/SIMR-seminars.github.io/about.md

 ### Contact us

-Contact Amy Willis (she/her) and/or Sean Gibbons (he/him) to receive Zoom links to the call, and to sign up for the available slots!
-You can get in touch with them at ad[kangaroo]@uw.edu and s[moose]@isbscience.org, but you should replace the name of any mammals with their actual last names.
+Contact [Amy Willis](http://statisticaldiversitylab.com/) (she/her) and/or [Sean Gibbons](https://gibbons.isbscience.org/) (he/him) to receive Zoom links to the call, and to sign up for the available slots!
+You can get in touch with them at ad[kangaroo]@uw.edu and s[moose]@isbscience.org, but you should replace the names of mammals with their actual last names.